First presidency of Donald Trump: Rule of law

-Shortly before Trump secured the 2016 Republican nomination, The New York Times reported "legal experts across the political spectrum say" Trump's rhetoric reflected "a constitutional worldview that shows contempt for the First Amendment, the separation of powers, and the rule of law," adding "many conservative and libertarian legal scholars warn that electing Mr. Trump is a recipe for a constitutional crisis."
-Political scientists warned that candidate Trump's rhetoric and actions mimicked those of other politicians who ultimately turned authoritarian once in office.
-Some scholars have concluded that during Trump's tenure as president and largely due to his actions and rhetoric, the U.S. has experienced democratic backsliding.
-Many prominent Republicans have expressed similar concerns that Trump's perceived disregard for the rule of law betrayed conservative principles.
+Some scholars concluded that during Trump's first presidency, largely due to his actions and rhetoric, the U.S. has experienced democratic backsliding.
+Prominent Republicans have expressed similar concerns that Trump's perceived disregard for the rule of law betrayed conservative principles.

-During the first two years of his presidency, Trump repeatedly sought to influence the Department of Justice to investigate Clinton, the Democratic National Committee, and Comey.
-He persistently repeated a variety of allegations, at least some of which had already been investigated or debunked.
-In spring 2018, Trump told White House counsel Don McGahn he wanted to order the Department of Justice to prosecute Clinton and Comey, but McGahn advised Trump such action would constitute abuse of power and invite possible impeachment.
-In May 2018, Trump demanded that the Department of Justice investigate "whether or not the FBI/DOJ infiltrated or surveilled the Trump Campaign for Political Purposes," which the Department of Justice referred to its inspector general.
-Although it is not unlawful for a president to exert influence on the Department of Justice to open an investigation, presidents have assiduously avoided doing so to prevent perceptions of political interference.
+Early on, Trump wanted the Department of Justice to investigate Hillary Clinton, the Democratic National Committee, and James Comey.
+He repeated allegations, some of which had already been investigated or debunked.
+White House counsel Don McGahn advised Trump in 2018 such action would constitute abuse of power and invite possible impeachment.
+Trump demanded in May 2018 an investigation into whether or not his campaign was infiltrated or surveilled for "political purposes", which was referred to the DOJ inspector general.
+While it is not illegal, prior presidents have avoided attempts to influence the Department of Justice to prevent perceptions of political interference.

-Sessions resisted several demands by Trump and his allies for investigations of political opponents, causing Trump to repeatedly express frustration, saying at one point, "I don't have an attorney general."
+Attorney General Sessions resisted demands by Trump and his allies for such investigations, which frustrated Trump.
 While criticizing the special counsel investigation in July 2019, Trump falsely claimed that the Constitution ensures that "I have to the right to do whatever I want as president."
 Trump had on multiple occasions either suggested or promoted views of extending his presidency beyond normal term limits.

+Bloomberg News reported in October 2019 that Trump had asked Secretary of State Rex Tillerson to pressure the Justice Department to drop a criminal investigation of Reza Zarrab, which Tillerson refused.

-Trump frequently criticized the independence of the judiciary for unfairly interfering in his administration's ability to decide policy.
-In November 2018, in an extraordinary rebuke of a sitting president, Roberts criticized Trump's characterization of a judge who had ruled against his policies as an "Obama judge", adding "That's not law."
-In October 2020, twenty Republican former U.S. attorneys, among them appointees by each Republican president since Eisenhower, characterized Trump as "a threat to the rule of law in our country."
-Greg Brower, who worked in the Trump administration, asserted, "It's clear that President Trump views the Justice Department and the FBI as his own personal law firm and investigative agency."
+He frequently criticized the judiciary for "unfairly" interfering in his administration's ability to decide policy.
+Chief Justice Roberts criticized in November 2018 Trump's characterization of a judge who had ruled against him as an "Obama judge".
+Twenty Republican former U.S. attorneys, including some Republicans, characterized Trump in October 2020 as "a threat to the rule of law in our country."
+One stated that Trump "views the Justice Department and the FBI as his own personal law firm and investigative agency."